DumasOlivier/epic-nft/README.md

 # Epic NFTs

-Web3 app that allows you to mint NFTs on the Ethereum blockchain.
+✨ Web3 app that allows you to mint NFTs on the Ethereum blockchain.

 - Connect your Metamask wallet to the app
 - Mint a new NFT
 - Check it on Opensea

+👉 Check the app here : [https://epic-nfts-brown.vercel.app/](https://epic-nfts-brown.vercel.app/)

 This repository is the backend part of this project, check the front-end [here](https://github.com/DumasOlivier/epic-nfts-front)